ropellad/LDD3-Notes/Chapter_1_Introduction_to_Device_Drivers.md

 Policy-free drivers have the following characteristics:

-1. Support for both synchronous and asychronous operation
+1. Support for both synchronous and asynchronous operation
 2. The ability to be opened multiple times
 3. The ability to use the full capabilities of the hardware
 4. Lack of software layers to "simply things"